Incentive-aware Contextual Pricing with Non-parametric Market Noise: Introduction

 \section{Introduction}

-We study the fundamental problem of designing pricing policies for highly heterogeneous items.
-This study is inspired by the availability of the massive amount of real-time data in online platforms and in particular, internet advertisement markets, where the seller has access to detailed information about items features/contexts.
-In such environments, designing optimal policies involves learning buyers' demand, which is a mapping from item features and offered prices to the likelihood of the item being sold.
-Our key goal is to develop effective and robust dynamic pricing polices that facilitate such a complex learning process for very general non-parametric contextual demand curves for both truthful and strategic buyers.
-The pricing policies should overcome the challenge of having limited information about buyers' willingness-to-pay, address the general learning problem for non-parametric demand curves, and resolve the issues that arise along with buyers' strategic behavior.
+We study the problem of designing pricing policies for highly heterogeneous items against strategic agents.
+The motivation comes from the availability of massive amount of real-time data in online platforms and in particular, online advertising markets, where the seller has access to detailed information about item features/contexts.
+In such environments, designing optimal policies involves learning buyers' demand (which is a mapping from item features and offered prices to the likelihood of the item being sold) under limited understanding of buyers' behavior.
+Our key goal is to develop effective and robust dynamic pricing polices that facilitate such a complex learning process for very general non-parametric contextual demand curves facing strategic buyers.

-Formally, we consider a setting wherein any period $t$, the seller sells one item to buyers via running a second price auction with a reserve price.
-Note that in the second price auction, which is a prevalent selling mechanism in online advertising markets, the item is allocated to a buyer with the highest submitted bid as long as her bid is greater than or equal to the reserve price, and the winner pays the maximum value between the reserve price and the second-highest bid.

-The item is characterized by a $d$-dimensional feature vector $x_t$, observed by the seller and buyers.
-We consider an interdependent contextual valuation model in which the buyer's valuation for the item is the sum of common and private components.
-The common component, which is the same across all the buyers, is a function of the feature vector; and the private component, which captures buyers' idiosyncratic tastes, is independently drawn from an unknown \emph{non-parametric} noise distribution $F$.
-The common component determines the expected willingness-to-pay of the buyers and is the inner product of the feature vector and a fixed scaling factor $\beta$, which we call the ``mean vector".
-We note that such a linear valuation model is very common in the literature of dynamic pricing; see, for example, \cite{golrezaei2018dynamic, javanmard2016dynamic,kanoria2017dynamic} and \cite{javanmard2017perishability}.
+Formally, we study the setting wherein any period $t$ over a finite time horizon $T$, the seller sells one item to buyers via running a second price auction with a reserve price.
+The item is characterized by a $d$-dimensional context vector $x_t$, public to the seller and buyers.
+We consider an interdependent contextual valuation model in which a buyer's valuation for the item is the sum of common and private components.
+The common component determines the expected willingness-to-pay of buyers and is the inner product of the feature vector and a fixed ``mean vector" $\beta$ that is homogeneous across buyers; the private component, which captures buyers' idiosyncratic preferences, is independently sampled from an unknown \emph{non-parametric} noise distribution $F$.
+We note that such a linear valuation model is very common in the literature of dynamic pricing; e.g. see \cite{golrezaei2018dynamic, javanmard2016dynamic,kanoria2017dynamic} and \cite{javanmard2017perishability}.